| Stretch: |

 - 17.5

-- Trees of Heaven boat access and campground, on Humbug Point, named
+- Trees of Heaven river access and campground, facing west on Humbug Point,

-after an Asian tree species transplanted by Chinese immigrants.
+named after an Asian tree (Ailanthus) transplanted by Chinese immigrants.

 - Humbug Creek enters on the left, marking the start of McConnell Bar,

-site of much mining activity in the 1860s.
+site of much mining activity.
+A dirt road comes down the creek.

-- Skeahan Bar on right, designated river access.
+- Skeahan Bar on right, USFS designated river access.

 - 23.4